Motion-FIN/FIRMA/README.md

 # Motion-Focused-Interpolation-Network-MoFIN-# Video Frame Interpolation with Densely Queried Bilateral Correlation

-## Introduction

-This repository is the official implementation of the IJCAI 2023 paper "Video Frame Interpolation with Densely Queried Bilateral Correlation". [[paper](https://arxiv.org/abs/2304.13596)]

 ## Requirements

 1. `torch` is necessary.
 The code has been developed with `torch1.12.1`.